 Amsterdam will add the unique football flavour of the Netherlands to UEFA EURO 2020, Royal Dutch Football Association (KNVB) president Michael van Praag said at the unveiling of the host city logo on Friday.

-The ceremony completed a memorable week, during which Brussels and Bilbao also revealed their logos for EURO 2020 — a tournament which will be hosted by 13 cities across Europe to mark the competition's 60th anniversary.
+The ceremony completed a memorable week, during which Bilbao also revealed its logo for EURO 2020 — a tournament which will be hosted by 12 cities across Europe to mark the competition's 60th anniversary.

 'Gezellig' is a word in Dutch that means 'fun' and 'cozy'.
 The UEFA fifth vice-president is convinced that the thousands of fans who flock to Amsterdam during the final tournament will feel exactly what it means.